 Beekeeping Profit Per Hive

-Most beekeepers stay in this hobby phase and enjoy selling small amounts of honey to friends and neighbors.
+Most beekeepers stay in this hobby phase, the small amounts of product sold to friends and neighbors provides a little extra cash.
 They recoup some of the expenses of keeping their hives but it is not a full income by any measure.

-In times gone by, most commercial beekeepers made money through the sales of honey and renting bees for pollination.
-In today’s global market, few beekeepers make a full time living from selling honey produced in the US.
+In times gone by, most commercial beekeepers made money by producing honey and renting bees for pollination (migratory beekeeping).
+In today’s global market, few large beekeepers make a full time living from honey production in the US.

 The low prices of imported honey has made it very difficult for US beekeepers to compete in the market.
-Some large-scale honey producers move colonies from state to state following the nectar flow.
+Still, some large-scale honey producers move colonies from state to state following the nectar flow.

 Bee pollination is very important to modern agriculture.
 However, pollination beekeeping has expenses of its own to consider.
 Moving bees from one location to another involves special equipment, time and money.